 2) Control and touch on the soccer ball.
 This is a good warm-up drill and also good to do once at almost every session: In pairs about five yards away from one another, one player tosses the ball in the air to his or her teammate’s right and left inside of the foot, top of the foot, thigh, chest, and head.
 Go through the cycle about ten times each – ten times on the left inside of the foot, left instep, right inside of the foot, right instep, left thigh and inside of the foot, right thigh and instep, and so on.

-3) Tight spaces.
+3) Tight spaces under pressure.
 Keep away in a tight square, starting out without restrictions, and then go to two touch, and then one touch.
 Towards the end, make it a competition where the team who completes ten passes first wins.
 The ideas is to make this like a very congested space so it’s difficult for players to play out of.
 It’s those situations where the field is crowded and players have to play short passes to escape pressure.
 Really, this is a rondo soccer drill or keep away game in a small area.

-4) Follow your pass. (groups of three) This is a good warm-up drill as well as good for improving and maintaining your technique.
+4) Follow your pass rule soccer drill. (groups of three) This is a good warm-up drill as well as good for improving and maintaining your technique.
 Remember to always play crisp and sharp passes.
 You can set this up at various distances to work on both short and long passes.

 Start out ten to twenty yards apart and simply pass the ball to your teammate who then passes the ball to the next player in a rotation; you get a good warm-up by following your pass.
 Start this drill using only two touches and then move on to one touch.
 Have the player who is making the initial pass close down the player who is receiving the pass, acting like a defender – force the player to go one direction.
 Make them control the ball to one side or the other with just two touches, one for control and the other to make the pass.
 Make one clean touch to the side and then make the pass.